 Wealthfront vs Betterment: Customer Service

-Betterment: Betterment offers their customer service similarly, through a phone line.
+Betterment: Betterment offers its customer service similarly, through a phone line.
 It is available on weekdays from 9 a.m. to 6 p.m.

 If you are on Betterment’s premium plan, you have access to their human advisors any time, but if you are on the digital plan, it will set you back around $200-$300 for a single consultation.